Connect with us

 • Tank: Lightweight bladder tank (refillable at the station)

-• Targeting: AI-based targeting once species is identified
+• Targeting: AI-based targeting once the species is identified

 E. Refueling & Recharging Station